Perinatal Mental Health Speaker Series:

 Adriana Alejandre, LMFT

 Adriana Alejandre is a Trauma Psychotherapist and Speaker from Los Angeles, California.
 She specializes in adults who struggle with PTSD and severe traumas at her own private practice.
 She has done disaster relief work for Hurricane Harvey and the Las Vegas shooting survivors.
 Adriana’s expertise has been featured in LA Times, Telemundo, USA Today, the New York Times and Buzzfeed, among many others.
 Adriana is the founder of Latinx Therapy, a national directory of Latinx Therapists and global, bilingual podcast that provides education to combat the stigma of mental health on the ground, and in the digital spaces.
 In 2019, she won Hispanizice’s TECLA award for Best Social Good Content award, and in 2020 she was one of 5 Latinx influencers chosen for the #YoSoy Instagram and Hispanic Heritage Foundation award.
 Adriana’s mission is to create spaces to spark dialogue about mental health struggles and strengths in the Latinx community.
+This session was recorded on May 19, 2021.

 Risk, Resilience, and Depression in Fathers from Diverse Backgrounds

 Fathers are important members of the family unit.
 However, research studies in the fields of family psychology and maternal and child health have historically not included dads, especially those from low-income and diverse racial/ethnic backgrounds.
 While this is slowly beginning to change, many research gaps still exist regarding paternal health and well-being.
 This talk will present research findings from the Community and Child Health Network (CCHN), a National Institute of Health-funded, community-based participatory research project that investigated racial/ethnic disparities in maternal and child health in 5 sites across the United States.
-This talk will (a) describe how paternal depression negatively affects the father and family, (b) identify risk factors for depression in low-income Black and Latino fathers, (c) discuss resilience resources that may protect fathers from depression, (d) recommend practical solutions for improving paternal mental health and familial well-being.
+This talk (a) describe how paternal depression negatively affects the father and family, (b) identify risk factors for depression in low-income Black and Latino fathers, (c) discuss resilience resources that may protect fathers from depression, (d) recommend practical solutions for improving paternal mental health and familial well-being.

 Dr. Olajide N. Bamishigbin Jr., is a Nigerian-American health psychologist and professor of psychology at California State University, Long Beach.
 Born and raised in Miami, he received his BA in Psychology from the University of Miami and his PhD in Psychology from the University of California, Los Angeles in 2017.
 His research on paternal depression has been published in peer-reviewed research outlets such as Social Science and Medicine, Frontiers in Psychiatry, and the American Journal of Men’s Health and featured on news outlets such as The Today Show and CNN.
 Dr. Bamishigbin has presented his research at conferences such as the Association for Psychological Science, the Western Psychological Association, and the Society of Behavioral Medicine.
 Dr. Bamishigbin is also married to Dr. Jahneille Cunningham and has 2 sons Olajide III and Olakunle.
+This session was recorded on May 26, 2021.

 Obstetricians, Pediatricians, Nurses (perinatal), Advanced Practice Nurses, Certified Nurse Midwives, and Mental Health Providers.